Citera vs Surfer SEO: You're Probably Missing a Different Layer

 Is SEO dead or evolving in 2026?

-What is the most accurate SEO tool for tracking AI visibility?
+What's the most accurate way to track AI visibility?

 Can Surfer SEO help with AI search visibility, or just Google?